-After the IPCC concluded its Fifth Assessment Report in 2013 and 2014 and the new IPCC bureau was elected in October 2015, work began on the Sixth Assessment Report, to be published in 2021 and 2022.
+Since its establishment, the IPCC has already published five comprehensive assessment reports.
+These lay out the latest findings in climate research, point out the risks and consequences of climate change and highlight options for mitigation and adaptation strategies.
+After the IPCC concluded its Fifth Assessment Report in 2013 and 2014, and the new IPCC bureau was elected in October 2015, work began on the Sixth Assessment Report, to be published in 2021 and 2022.

-There are three working groups in the IPCC, each of which produces one volume of the assessment reports.
+There are three working groups in the IPCC, each of which produces one part of the assessment reports.
 Working group I deals with the physical science basis of climate change.
 Working group II assesses the climate change vulnerability of socio-economic and natural systems and describes options for human adaptation to global warming.
 Working group III focusses on strategies for mitigation of climate change.
 In addition, IPCC task forces are established to tackle selected topics, usually within a specific time frame.
 For example, one task force is devoted to methods for calculating greenhouse gas emissions for national inventories.
 The working groups and the task forces work on the basis of mandates adopted by the plenary session.

 Government representatives from the parties convene regularly for plenary sessions.
 At these sessions, the plenary determines topics for future assessment reports, adopts summaries of the respective assessment reports for political decision makers and consults on rules of procedure, for example, for drawing up reports.
 The plenary session also elects the IPCC bureau.

 In 2013/2014, the IPCC adopted its Fifth Assessment Report (AR5).
-The report substantiates human influence on the climate system and therefore confirms the reality of an anthropogenic climate change.
+The synthesis report contains the reports drawn up by the three IPCC working groups, summarises the results and puts them in an overarching context.
+The AR5 substantiates human influence on the climate system and therefore confirms the reality of an anthropogenic climate change.
 It also describes the associated risks and consequences as well as strategies for adaptation and mitigation.